opensource-society/Season-of-XoR/Batch-1/Week-1/Resources/AI and Machine Learning.md

 # 🚀 AI & Machine Learning Resources

 A curated list of resources to learn, practice, and explore **Artificial Intelligence (AI)** and **Machine Learning (ML)**.
-Feel free to contribute by adding your favorite resources! ✨

 ---